Notice of Pre-AIA or AIA Status

 Huang teaches A method, comprising:

-receiving, by a computer system, a request to determine a risk assessment decision for an operation associated with a user ((Huang [0020]) “the request module 132 may receive or detect a new IT change request.
+receiving, by a computer system, a request to determine a risk assessment decision using [a set of] decision trees for an operation associated with a user, ((Huang [0020]) “the request module 132 may receive or detect a new IT change request.
 For example, the request module 132 may receive an indication of a new IT change request created by a user interacting with the GUI 145.
-In response to the new IT change request, the request module 132 may perform or initiate a risk classification of the change request”)
+In response to the new IT change request, the request module 132 may perform or initiate a risk classification of the change request using the decision tree model”, Huang teaches one but not a set of decision trees)

-wherein the decision trees include pluralities of nodes interconnected by branches, the decision trees beginning with input nodes and ending with output nodes having decision results (Huang Fig. 3A shows a decision tree with multiple nodes connected by branches, with an input node (Success Rate > 90%), and several output nodes with decision results (risk scores of low, medium, or high))
+wherein the decision trees include pluralities of nodes interconnected by branches, the decision trees beginning with input nodes and ending with output nodes having decision results, (Huang Fig. 3A shows a decision tree with a plurality of nodes, including a beginning input node (Success Rate > 90%), and several ending output nodes with decision results (L, M, or H))

 Vinayagasundaram teaches the following further limitations that Huang does not teach: